logichousepcb/Wiegand_ESP8266_MQTT_WebUI/README.md

 ESC - will clear the code buffer

+ENT - sends code after pressing keys (the max number of digits in a code is 11)

 Defaults:

 1 2 3 4 ENT - default admin code **this can be changed by the web ui but the admin code is always active

-RELAY GPIO14
+RELAY GPIO14 - D5 on Womos
-D0    GPIO12 - White wire
+D0    GPIO12 - White wire - D7 on Womos
-D1    GPIO13 - Green wire
+D1    GPIO13 - Green wire - D6 on Womos
-LED   GPIO5  - Blue wire
+LED   GPIO5  - Blue wire - D1 on Womos
-BEEP  GPIO4  - Yellow wire
+BEEP  GPIO4  - Yellow wire - D2 on Womos
 ** Please note these are GPIO pports and not the Wemos pin labels

 LED Indications: